tvheadend/tvheadend/docs/markdown/features.md

 * Requires a card server (newcamd and capmt protocol is supported).

 ####Fully-Integrated with Mainstream Media Players
-* Movian and Kodi are the main targets/
+* Movian and Kodi are the main targets.
 * All channel data, channel groups/tages, EPG and TV streaming is carried over a single TCP connection.

 ####Mobile/Remote Client Support